 And while sending data isn’t always risky, collecting and analyzing info from multiple locations can often reveal sensitive information.

 How Does the Development of the Internet of Things Affect Privacy?

 The Internet has forever changed security standards.
 And due to the devices we use and the amount of personal data we share, consumers are more vulnerable than ever.

 And while privacy rules state we should keep control of our data without negative consequences, the results are often just the opposite.
 That’s because when we rely on the Internet of Things, much of our data can be easily found, collected and used without our consent.
-Data broker sites like Whitepages, Spokeo, Arrests.org can even store your personal information, criminal records and mugshots for anybody to see.
+Data broker sites like Whitepages, Spokeo, or Arrests.org can even store your personal information, criminal records, and mugshots for anybody to see.

 Before you provide any device information about your personal life, it’s important to talk it over with a trusted internet privacy expert.

 A privacy expert can will cover common Internet of Things privacy issues and help you protect your private info no matter what you use in your home.

 What are Two Privacy Issues Regarding the Internet of Things?

 The two most common privacy and security issues found in the Internet of Things include: